Skip to main content

 Each container color variant comes in three different levels of emphasis:

-- Emphasized: The emphasized emphasis level provides more contrast to the background and, thus, draws attention to an element.
+2. Emphasized: The emphasized level provides more contrast to the background and, thus, draws attention to an element.

 Composition

 Containers have an inset spacing of 16px.
-You need to use our spacing tokens when applying inset spacing.
+You must use our spacing tokens when applying inset spacing.

 You can split containers into different sections to create more complex layouts.
-To establish sections, separate them with a divider that spans the parent container's full width.
-Additionally, you may use a different emphasis level to establish a better visual separation.
+To establish sections, use a divider that spans the full width of the parent container.
+Additionally, you may use a different emphasis level to create a strong visual separation.

 Fields